sngando88/data-preprocessing-project-tutorial/README.md

 ## 🌱  How to start this project

-You will not be forking this time, please take some time to read this instructions:
+You will not be forking this time, please take some time to read these instructions:

 1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
-2. Open the recently created repostiroy on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
+2. Open the recently created repository on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
 3. Once Gitpod VSCode has finished opening you start your project following the Instructions below.

 ## 🚛 How to deliver this project